Ed Balls: Later career

 In September 2017, Balls was placed at Number 74 in 'The 100 Most Influential People on the Left' by commentator Iain Dale.
+In November 2017, Balls was a contestant on the British TV show Would I Lie to You?, where he revealed that he had once negotiated the Home Office budget while crawling in a children's ball pit.

-In November 2017 Balls was a contestant on the British TV show Would I Lie to You?, where he revealed that he had once negotiated the Home Office budget while crawling in a children's ball pit.
+In January and February 2021, Balls was the winner in BBC One's Celebrity Best Home Cook.
+In May 2021, in celebration of "Lifelong Learning Week", Balls hosted a special event at adult education provider City Lit alongside its Principal, Mark Malcomson.
+Balls discussed the importance of lifelong learning and his time at City Lit as well as his memoir Appetite.
+Balls received a City Lit Lifetime Fellowship Award as recognition for the support and inspiration he provided to the organisation and its students.

-In January and February 2021 Balls was the winner in BBC One's Celebrity Best Home Cook.
+On 8 and 15 November 2021, Balls presented Ed Balls: Crisis In Care on BBC Two, a two-part documentary exploring the challenges facing social care providers in England.
+On 30 November 2021, he was the subject of the BBC television programme Who Do You Think You Are?.

-On 8 and 15 November 2021 Balls hosted Ed Balls: Crisis In Care on BBC Two, a two-part documentary exploring the challenges facing social care providers in England.
+On 14 September 2023, Balls and George Osborne started hosting the economics-focused politics podcast Political Currency.
+On 17 January 2024, Balls received publicity for accidentally kicking Good Morning Britain presenter Susanna Reid in the head during a segment on travel etiquette.
+He apologised immediately, and repeated his apologies later in the programme.

-On 30 November 2021 he was the subject of the BBC television programme Who Do You Think You Are?
+On 5 August 2024, Balls interviewed MP Zarah Sultana on the then ongoing anti-immigrant riots in the UK, in which he repeatedly interrupted and verbally clashed with her when she argued the unrest should be condemned as "Islamophobic".
+During the same broadcast, Balls interviewed his own wife, Yvette Cooper, in her role as Home Secretary.
+Ofcom reported a total of 8,201 complaints received over the episode, stemming from both of the interviews.

 Personal life

-Balls married Labour MP Yvette Cooper, who later became Secretary of State for Work and Pensions and Shadow Home Secretary, in Eastbourne on 10 January 1998.
-Cooper is Member of Parliament for Morley & Outwood's neighbouring constituency of Normanton, Pontefract and Castleford.
+Balls married Labour MP Yvette Cooper, who later became Home Secretary, in Eastbourne on 10 January 1998.
+Cooper is Member of Parliament for Normanton, Pontefract and Knottingley, the neighbouring constituency to Morley & Outwood from 2010 to 2024.
 They have three children.
 In January 2008, they became the first married couple to serve together in HM Cabinet when Cooper became Chief Secretary to the Treasury, although Cooper had attended cabinet sessions as housing minister prior to then.

 In September 2010, the British Stammering Association announced that Balls had become a patron of the association.
-Its Chief Executive, Norbert Lieckfeldt, commended Balls for talking about his stammer in public.
+Its chief executive, Norbert Lieckfeldt, commended Balls for talking about his stammer in public.